Dig Deeper as a Puget Sound Steward

 - Practice your public speaking and leadership skills by leading groups of community volunteers

 - Attend three subsequent field trainings

 - Adopt one of the EarthCorps-managed restoration sites

 - Donate 25 additional volunteer hours throughout the year

 The first step is letting the Volunteer Team know that you are interested!
-They will tell you when and where the next Orientation is going to take place (normally in March).
+They will tell you when and where the next Orientation is going to take place.
 Go to Steward led volunteer events to start connecting to other stewards and see if this is the right program for you.

-Every year EarthCorps has Puget Sound Steward trainings in March.
+EarthCorps has yearly Puget Sound Steward trainings.
 The exact dates aren’t planned yet, but if you email The Volunteer Team to let them know that you are interested, they will keep you informed!

 Yes!
 Send our Volunteer Team an email, and they will get back to you about how to get involved now.
 You can also go to a Puget Sound Steward led volunteer event and get connected to other stewards.

 Go to our Volunteer Calendar.
 Scroll to the bottom of the calendar, and click Steward Led Events.